david20lpez/Complexity/README.md

-Computating complexity material for computer science program.
+Computing complexity material for computer science program.

 Sorting and search algorithms were mostly taken from https://www.geeksforgeeks.org/ , adapted and used for research purposes.